Colderz/Expenotes/README.md

 [![N|Solid](https://i.imgur.com/VGzwEOj.jpg)](https://trello.com/b/ENO9bgo6/expenotes)

 I created my own a Kanban Board by using Trello to manage tasks and issues.
-Click on the above image to see the the actual version.
+Click on the above image to see the actual version.

 # Main features